José Ibraimo Abudo

 José Ibraimo Abudo (born 16 September 1947) is a Mozambican politician who served for a time as Minister of Justice, a position created in 1994 with the first multi-party elections in Mozambican history.
 He is a member of FRELIMO.
 He is a graduate of the University of Lisbon, where he received a master's degree in corporate law.
+He is a Muslim.